ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-2. Empirical risk minimization.
+Q. Empirical risk minimization.
 1. What’s the risk in empirical risk minimization?
 1. Why is it empirical?
 1. How do we minimize that risk?

 <details><summary><b>Answer</b></summary>